 If you still need convincing, here are five more reasons volunteerism attracts loyal employees.

 One of Athene’s Corporate Values is “Engage Actively.”
 Not only do we encourage employees to actively engage with each other, we provide a number of community engagement opportunities where team members can work together for a greater good throughout the year.

 2. Increased Happiness and Productivity

-Studies have shown that happiness at work can increase productivity from 12 to 20 percent.
+Studies have shown that happiness at work can increase productivity from 12% to 20%.
 What better way to feel good than to DO good?

 3. Skills Development